VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Or letting buttons on the mouse control what keys on the keyboard do or vis-versa?

-There's so much opportunity and seemingly low hanging fruit here.
+There's so much opportunity and seemingly low-hanging fruit here.

 {{< light >}}